benslack19/wandb-explore/README.md

-# A Repo for Exploring Machine Learning Engineering datasets, tools, and approaches
+# Exploring machine learning engineering datasets, tools, and approaches

 The purpose of this repo is to create a machine learning pipeline to analyze multi-modal biomedical data, implementing MLOps best practices and deploying in a cloud environment.